Criminal Justice and Forensic Science Degrees & Pathways

-AAS - Associate in Applied Science program (WT Course ID #: A5518A)
+AAS - Associate in Applied Science program (WT Course ID #: A5518C)

 Latent Evidence is a concentration under the curriculum of Criminal Justice Technology.
 This curriculum is designed to provide knowledge of latent evidence systems and operations.
-Study will focus on local, state, and federal law enforcement, evidence processing and procedures.
+Study will focus on evidence processing and procedures for local, state and federal law enforcement agencies.

 Students will learn both theory and hands-on analysis of latent evidence.
 They will learn fingerprint classification, identification, and chemical development.
 Students will record, cast, and recognize footwear and tire-tracks; and process crime scenes.
 Issues and concepts of communications and the use of computers and computer-assisted design programs in crime scene technology will be discussed.

-Graduates should qualify for employment in a variety of criminal justice organizations especially in local, state, and federal law enforcement, and correctional agencies.
+Graduates should qualify for employment in a variety of criminal justice organizations, especially in local, state and federal law enforcement and corrections agencies.

 Students on track to receive a crime scene technician certificate are focused on using a particular methodology from various sources to compile accurate information and patterns to support law enforcement decisions.

-Individuals seeking a career in law enforcement should realize that additional credentials may be required to enter into the field of criminal justice.
-Understanding the role of policing in America, which is the gateway to the criminal justice process is essential.
-The foundations of police processes, occupational roles and tasks of law enforcement, and the nature and designs of typical, as well as innovative police systems are the foundation of the certificate.
-A broad introduction to the criminal laws, including the structure and function of the courts; the legal profession, legal education, and the politics of judicial selection are reviewed and applied in the course material.
+Individuals seeking a career in criminal justice understand that additional credentials are required to enter into the field.
+A broad introduction to the role of police, the structure and function of the courts; the legal profession, legal education, prison life and other correctional facilities including the study of social reform.
 This certificate is taught by knowledgeable faculty members with years of real-world, hands-on experience.